jackson-dean/vscode-ember-test-runner/README.md

 Run ember qunit tests filtered by module or specific test from within vscode.

 ## Features
-After installing, there should be a small hover card with the text "Run Test" displayed when hovering over a test module or individual test invocation.
+After installing, there should be a code lens action with the text "Run Test" displayed over test module or individual test invocations.

-Clicking the text should open the test runner in chrome pre-filtered to the desired test string.
+Clicking the code lens text should open the test runner in the default browser pre-filtered to the desired test string.

 ## Requirements
 Make sure the tests are being served by running `ember test --serve` in the